 Prostate Cancer Awareness

 There is not a prostate cancer screening programme available in the UK, so you won't be invited to have a PSA test as part of a regular check up.
-However, East Grinstead & District Lions Club are considering running a screening day later in the year.
-But in the meantime you have the right to a PSA test if you are over 50 and you’ve talked through the advantages and disadvantages with your GP or practice nurse.
+However, East Grinstead & District Lions Club are considering running a screening day later in 2019.
+But in the meantime you have the right to a PSA test if you are over 45 and you’ve talked through the advantages and disadvantages with your GP or practice nurse.

 Catching Prostate Cancer Early can save lives.